-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

 Heartland is a tuition-free, public charter school offering personalized learning for students in grades TK-12 participating in our non-classroom based, independent study model.
 Heartland is a single school local educational agency (LEA) authorized by Maricopa Unified in Kern County.
 We offer multiple educational programs and parents/guardians are key learning coaches and work with teachers and staff to customize their child's educational experience to address individual learning needs and styles.
 Under the supervision and direction of thoughtful, appropriately credentialed teachers, students achieve progress toward mastery of grade-level standards.
 Options for accessing curricular standards include direct instruction, online coursework, offline textbook and/or hard copy curriculum packages, project-based courses, and learning opportunities, such as field trips and career exploration programs.